Full‑Range Loudspeakers in Sound Reinforcement Systems

 ‘Active’ is most commonly used to describe powered loudspeakers: those where controller, amplifier(s) and driver(s) all live in the same enclosure.
 Some advantages and disadvantages of this are:

 Running power and signal cables parallel to each other is not best practice (it increases the risk of mains-borne interference), and although running two cables to every enclosure probably isn't much of an inconvenience with a single stereo pair, the same cannot be said for arrayed or distributed systems.
 As for heat, it is impractical to incorporate fan-cooling in a loudspeaker cabinet, so the amplifiers in powered loudspeakers are generally passively-cooled.
 Inevitably, these run hotter than fan-cooled equivalents, and radiate their heat in the same space as the driver's voice‑coil (which also generates heat).
 Thermal failure is relatively infrequent but nevertheless occurs in passive systems from time to time, so powered speakers cannot achieve the same level of performance without a higher incidence of failure.
-These disadvantages exclude powered loudspeakers from almost all higher-end touring systems, but if all you want is a pair of speakers that are easy to set up (and will never need to drive them for extended periods at maximum level), they may be worth considering.
+These disadvantages exclude powered loudspeakers from almost all higher-end touring systems, but if all you want is a pair of speakers that are easy to set up (and you will never need to drive them for extended periods at maximum level), they may be worth considering.
 In general, however, passive systems offer improved performance and reliability, and greater versatility.

 For comparing makes and models it is also useful if you are able to read and understand loudspeaker specifications (a subject on which a great deal of misinformation is available).